reef-technologies/handbook/README.md

 https://sipb.mit.edu/doc/safe-shell/

-#### not using stuff from forbidden technology list without prior discussion
+#### Not using stuff from forbidden technology list without prior discussion

 See the next section